 A bed that’s high on quality with killer good looks?
 That’s something you deserve and luxury bed linen options in this country are making it easier to achieve.
 No longer import-only, locally made linen is here to stay and we’ve sourced three of the best.

-Still a relatively young brand, we spotted Ithaca at 100% Design last year back and lingered there, chatting to the brand’s delightful founder Ilze Swart.
+Still a relatively young brand, we spotted Ithaca at 100% Design in 2017 and lingered there, chatting to the brand’s delightful founder Ilze Swart.
 Swart’s background in interior design means that she had a wealth of knowledge in the textile industry but could never find bed linen to bring the magic to a bedroom.

 “We choose our fabrics and the finishing thereof very carefully to ensure a superior end product.
 We do not mass produce.
 All products are designed by myself and handmade locally,” she says.